PhrickPhaze/bash-scripts/README.md

 	-Scripts were added to the repository
 	-README file was updated
-	-Entire repository folder and its folder structure has been added, -yet only the files necessary for the course repository are mentioned in this README.
+	-Entire repository folder and its folder structure has been added, yet only the files necessary for the course repository are mentioned in this README.